LIGHT – Liaoning International General Health Trainers – Shenyang, China

-INMED invites all participants to consider raising extra funds to donate to support the facility.
-This is not required but allows INMED participants to become involved in every aspect of medical missions.
+INMED invites all participants to consider raising extra funds to financially support this facility.
+While such efforts are not required, they provide opportunity for INMED personnel to become involved in this important aspect of international healthcare.

 Shenyang was the capital of the Qing Dynasty from 1625 until 1644.
 Its numerous attractions include the Imperial Palace, Zhao Ling Tomb (North Tomb), Fu Ling Tomb (East Tomb), the Water Caves, a botanical garden, a wild animal park and several scenic mountain sites.